jluysvi/CV/CobusUysCV.md

 ## **Achievements**

-- **Increased Factory Efficiency:** Boosted production efficiency by 25% through the implementation of advanced automation systems.
+- **Increased Factory Efficiency:** Boosted production efficiency by 50% through the implementation of advanced automation systems.
 - **Reduced Downtime:** Minimized machine downtime to less than 1% by designing and programming reliable production line machinery.
-- **Improved Operational Efficiency:** Enhanced hostel operations by 30% through the development of an automated tracking system for disciplinary records.
+- **Improved Operational Efficiency:** Reduced paper usage by 80% through the development of an automated tracking system for disciplinary records.